Several years ago, an envelope arrived at my home that had a big, red “CONFIDENTIAL” stamped on it.

 - Product guarantee: The pharmaceutical manufacturers claim they will not stand behind a product not obtained through a veterinarian.

 “Since we cannot be certain how our products reach unauthorized aggregators, we cannot ensure product authenticity from these unauthorized aggregators nor can we ensure that proper storage and handling occurred.
 Therefore we reserve the right to refuse to honor associated product guarantees for product purchased from unauthorized distributors.”

 TV Commercials Representing the Gray Market

-Know that those well-known companies with splashy websites or advertising on TV are not getting their products through veterinary channels.
+Those well-known companies with splashy websites or advertising on TV are not getting their products through veterinary channels.

 “Many of these unauthorized dealers advertise products on their website or on television commercials that they do not have in stock and cannot readily obtain.
-Moreover, even in situations where such advertisements show a picture of the product, it does not mean they have the product in stock…In all cases these organizations are also using pictures of Zoetis products without our prior knowledge or consent.”
+Moreover, even in situations where such advertisements show a picture of the product, it does not mean they have the product in stock….
+In all cases these organizations are also using pictures of Zoetis products without our prior knowledge or consent.”

 Notice that even a big company like Zoetis is not mentioning any names.
 That’s because the gray market online companies and big-box retailers are huge and have a lot of lawyers working for them.

-Why Buy Diverted Products on the Gray Market
+Why Buy Diverted Products on the Gray Market?

 I would venture a guess that most of you who buy online or in big retail stores are doing it to save money first and for convenience second.

 A Personal Perspective